 The primary impact from forest management practices would involve disturbance associated with timber harvest.
-Removal of commercial forest products will impact understory plants and possibly surface waters.
+Removal of commercial forest products will impact understory plants and possible surface waters.
 Roads and access facilities associated with harvest and transport of timber also could impact terrestrial and aquatic plants.

 Within the recreation management program extensive use such as hunting or protective use such as wilderness or scenery enjoyment have minor impact.
 Intensive uses such as campgrounds, wilderness portals or trails, ORV parks and trails, or interpretive facilities will impact terrestrial plants and may impact aquatic plants through ground and surface water deterioration.
-Specific designation, such as Wild and Scenic Rivers, may attract additional use.
-Any facility designed to fulfill an identified recreation management need will impact the environment by attracting usage greater than was experienced in the unmanaged condition.
+Specific designation, such as a Wild and Scenic River, may enhance its status in the eyes of the public and thereby attract additional use.
+Any facility designed to fulfill an identified recreation management need will impact the the environment by attracting usage greater than was experienced in the unmanaged condition.